 Since moving to Washington State in the fall of 2015, he has worked with Northwest Public Radio journalist Anna King for her Daughters of Hanford story on nuclear scientist Leona Woods Marshall Libby.
 More recently (Summer 2016), he worked for the Hanford History Project at WSU Tri-Cities.

-Ryan W. Booth, ABD, is a doctoral student in the history of the American West working with Dr. Boag.
+Ryan W. Booth, ABD, is a doctoral candidate in the history of the American West working with Dr. Boag.
 Booth entered the program in the fall of 2016.
 His research focuses on Native Americans and their interactions with the U.S. military.
 Booth’s dissertation explores the history of the U.S. Indian Scouts from 1866 to 1947 in the US West and its imperial implications at the turn of the twentieth-century.
 He holds degrees from Loyola University Chicago (BA 2001, cum laude) and Central Washington University (MA 2011).
 Booth worked previously for the Society of Jesus Oregon Province, National Park Service, U.S. Fish & Wildlife Service, and for Heritage University as a history instructor.
 In 2015, Washington Governor Jay Inslee appointed Booth to the Humanities Washington Board of Trustees for a three-year term which ended in 2018.
 In 2019, Ryan Booth was named a Fulbright-Nehru Fellow for the 2019-2020 academic year to research the similarities between the American West and the British Raj in the late nineteenth century.

 Daniel Fogt, ABD, is a doctoral candidate working with Dr. Jesse Spohnholz and holds degrees from Wheaton College and the University of Idaho.
 His research examines Dutch Reformed refugees in early modern Europe that assesses their experience of exile through the lens of gender.